e-kotov/rJavaEnv/README.md

 target="_blank"><code>r5r</code></a>.
 With packages like
 <a href="https://github.com/ropensci/opentripplanner"
-target="_blank"><code>opentripplanner</code></a>, that performs Java calls using command line, you can swtich Java environments dynamically within the same R session as much as you want.
+target="_blank"><code>opentripplanner</code></a>, that performs Java calls using command line, you can switch Java environments dynamically within the same R session as much as you want.

 Therefore, if you need to use R packages that depend on different Java